eruizc-dev/eruizc-dev/dotfiles/xdg_config_home/nvim/README.md

    it fullscreen pls?
  - Try dadbod async branch
    <https://github.com/kristijanhusak/vim-dadbod-ui/issues/46>
- - I need Git diff what's right now vs what was a couple commits back or currently in another branch
- - A way to handle `todo.md` files, I use them a lot
  - `TestNearest` doesn't work with gradle in nested classes
  - Telescope source files hides files I wanna search!
     - I wanna be able so see gitignored config files like .evn